South Carolina Inter-State and West Indian Exposition

-The South Carolina Inter-State and West Indian Exposition, commonly called the Charleston Exposition or the West Indian Exposition, was a multi-county fair and regional trade exposition held in Charleston, South Carolina from December 1, 1901 to June 20, 1902.
+The South Carolina Inter-State and West Indian Exposition (commonly called the Charleston or West Indian Exposition) was a regional trade fair held in Charleston, South Carolina, from December 1, 1901, to June 20, 1902.

 History

 To overcome weakening trade with Latin America and the Caribbean and seeing the benefits of fairs like the Cotton States and International Exposition held in Atlanta, Georgia in 1895, a railroad executive, J. H. Averill, advocated holding an exposition in Charleston in the News and Courier.
 J. C. Hemphill, the editor of the News and Courier, and Frederick W. Wagener, a German immigrant, and local businessman, were two early supporters of hosting a world's fair in Charleston.

 In 1900, the Charleston Exposition Company was formed and began soliciting funds.
 There was support from the business community and the South Carolina General Assembly allocated $50,000, but the Charleston aristocracy felt that the fair was unseemly self-promotion.
 The Federal government, which had normally contributed funds, did not offer early support.
 There were no official exhibits from abroad.

 Wagener, who was president of the exposition company, suggested that 250 acre of his property on the Ashley River be used for the fair.
 The company hired a New York architect, Bradford L. Gilbert, who had been supervising architect for the Cotton States and International Exposition.
 Gilbert chose Spanish Renaissance style with the buildings painted creamy off-white.
 This led to it being called the "Ivory City."

 The Exposition faced many challenges.
 The weather was not good, some exhibits were late in opening, and there was a shortage of funds.
 President Theodore Roosevelt delayed his visit from February to April.
 The attendance was disappointing.
 Only 674,086 people came to the exposition.
 The cost of the exposition was $1,250,000, while the receipts were $313,000.